RecordEvolution/DeviceManagementAgent/agent-development.md

 When implementations for other operating systems are added, the dummy implementation can be replaced with a proper implementation of the `Network` interface.

+#### NetworkManager

+We also include the NetworkManager API, copied from the [gonetworkmanager Github repository](https://github.com/Wifx/gonetworkmanager).
+Since we needed to apply our own custom changes, we decided to incorporate it directly into the agent's source code.
+The NetworkManager API uses the D-Bus API to manage the network.

 ### Messenger

 The `Messenger` interface serves as an abstraction layer for the communication protocol used to interface with the agent externally.
 This interface is defined in the `messenger/types.go` file.
 Currently, it is implemented using WAMP (Web Application Messaging Protocol).